GreenDelta/olca-modules/olca-io/REF_DATA.md

 Categories
 ----------
-Categories are written and read from the file `categories.csv` which has the following columns:
+Categories are written to and read from the file `categories.csv` which has the following columns:

 1) the reference ID of the category (UUID; required)